pulumi/examples/cloud-ts-voting-app/README.md

     $ pulumi config set cloud:provider aws
     ```

-1. Configure Pulumi to use AWS Fargate, which is currently only available in `us-east-1`:
+1. Configure Pulumi to use AWS Fargate, which is currently only available in `us-east-1`, `us-west-2`, and `eu-west-1`:

     ```
-    $ pulumi config set aws:region us-east-1
+    $ pulumi config set aws:region us-west-2
     $ pulumi config set cloud-aws:useFargate true
     ```